jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 Listening is an underrated art that builds bonds.
 When you demonstrate engaged, active listening, people feel respected and valued.
 This fosters likability and connection.

 * Give your full attention when someone is speaking to you.
 Avoid multitasking or letting your gaze wander.
 Lean in and make eye contact.
 * Paraphrase parts of what they share to show understanding.
-For example, "It sounds like you felt very frustrated when your boss criticised your work."&nbsp;
+For example, "It sounds like you felt very frustrated when your boss criticised your work."
 * Ask thoughtful follow-up questions to encourage them to share more.
 Dig deeper with open-ended questions like "What drew you to that career?"
 * Allow natural pauses in the conversation for them to elaborate.
 Don't rush to fill silences.
 * Limit interruptions and let them finish speaking before you respond.
 Being patient shows care.